pebakery/pebakery-docs/Commands/WIM/WimInfo.md

 ## Remarks

-Split WIMs: PEBakery does not support retrieving info from split WIM archives (.swm).
+Split WIMs: PEBakery does not support retrieving info from split WIM files (.swm).

 This command uses the the open source [Windows Imaging library (wimlib)](https://wimlib.net/).